 Not finding a property description from a municipal address is more common than you may think.
 The addresses that buildings or houses are commonly known as may be recorded as something different with the county.
 This is common for businesses, as they may want an address that is easier to remember, or the business is part of a larger parcel and a different address is used to encompass multiple addresses.

 This problem can also occur for residential projects.
 For instance, there is a home that goes by 11757 Moorpark Ave in Los Angeles County.
 However, while searching for this address, nothing was coming up.
 I was able to find out that the project is recorded under the municipal address of 11755 Moorpark Ave (see image).
-So while it may be commonly known as one address, the county has it recorded slightly different.
+So while it may be commonly known as one address, the county has it recorded slightly differently.

 Requests for information

 If all else fails, you can always send a request for information to your hiring party, the general contractor, or even the owner themselves.
 In some states, the GC is required to provide this information if requested.
 In other states, there is a Notice of Commencement required on every project.
-These are either posted on the jobsite, provided to those who sent a preliminary notice, or are also available upon request.
+These are either posted on the job site, provided to those who sent a preliminary notice, or are also available upon request.
 A Notice of Commencement will contain all the owner and property information necessary to file a mechanics lien.

 Common mistakes with legal property descriptions